 15. Mardin Castle

 Perched on top of the hill above Mardin, the 10th to 13th century castle is currently occupied by the military.
 Legend has it that the earliest development on the site was way back in the 4th century BC when a Babylonian Fire Worshipper built his palace there.
+It forms a stunning backdrop to this ancient city.

 Sadly the castle is currently out of bounds to tourists but there’s a nice view of the city from below the fence which surrounds the castle.